Eddie Robinson (soccer): Houston Dynamo

-The Dynamo began the 2009 season February 24 with a 1-1 draw against Atlante F.C. in leg 1 of the 2008–09 CONCACAF Champions League quarterfinals, however Robinson missed the match due a red card in the final game of the group stage on November 26, 2008.
+The Dynamo began the 2009 season February 24 with a 1–1 draw against Atlante F.C. in leg 1 of the 2008–09 CONCACAF Champions League quarterfinals, however Robinson missed the match due a red card in the final game of the group stage on November 26, 2008.
 On March 2, 2009, the day before the second leg with Atlante, Robinson underwent knee surgery.
-On September 22, he returned to the field after being injured for over 6 months, scoring the opening goal in a 5-1 win over C.D. Árabe Unido in the 2009–10 CONCACAF Champions League group stage.
-He made his only regular season appearance on October 25, coming on as a substitute in a 3-2 win over Chivas USA.
+On September 22, he returned to the field after being injured for over 6 months, scoring the opening goal in a 5–1 win over C.D. Árabe Unido in the 2009–10 CONCACAF Champions League group stage.
+He made his only regular season appearance on October 25, coming on as a substitute in a 3–2 win over Chivas USA.
 Despite being without Robinson for much of the year, the Dynamo still finished as the 2nd seed in the west, losing out on top spot to the LA Galaxy due to head-to-head record.
-Robinson did not play in either leg of the Conference Semifinals, where the Dynamo defeated the Seattle Sounders 1-0 in extra time of leg 2.
-In the conference final, Robinson came on as a substitute, but the Dynamo would lose 2-0 to the Galaxy in extra time.
+Robinson did not play in either leg of the Conference Semifinals, where the Dynamo defeated Seattle Sounders FC 1–0 in extra time of leg 2.
+In the conference final, Robinson came on as a substitute, but the Dynamo would lose 2–0 to the Galaxy in extra time.

 Ahead of the 2010 season Robinson signed a new contract with the Dynamo.
-On March 27, Robinson and the Dynamo opened the 2010 season with a 1-1 draw with FC Dallas, Robinson was subbed off after suffering a left hamstring strain.
-However, he missed only one game and returned to the field on April 10, a 2-1 loss to the Galaxy.
-On May 29, Robinson scored his only goal of the season and his first MLS goal since 2007 in a 3-2 loss to the Philadelphia Union.
+On March 27, Robinson and the Dynamo opened the 2010 season with a 1–1 draw with FC Dallas, Robinson was subbed off after suffering a left hamstring strain.
+However, he missed only one game and returned to the field on April 10, a 2–1 loss to the Galaxy.
+On May 29, Robinson scored his only goal of the season and his first MLS goal since 2007 in a 3–2 loss to the Philadelphia Union.
 Despite a healthy season that saw Robinson play 23 of the 30 league games, the season was a disappointment for Houston, who missed out on the playoffs after finishing 7th in the Western Conference.
 The Dynamo allowed 49 goals in 2010, tied for second most in the league.

 After the 2010 season, the Dynamo declined the contract option for Robinson, but worked out a new contract for 2011.
-He made his first appearance of the season on April 6 in a 1-0 loss to Sporting Kansas City in a U.S. Open Cup qualifier.
+He made his first appearance of the season on April 6 in a 1–0 loss to Sporting Kansas City in a U.S. Open Cup qualifier.
 Robinson was healthy for most of the year, but struggled to get playing time with Bobby Boswell, André Hainault, and Jermaine Taylor ahead of him on the center back depth chart.
 He would only make 2 league appearances all season, but still held a leadership role in the locker room.
-The Dynamo would make a run to MLS Cup 2011, where Houston lost 1-0 to the Galaxy, however Robinson did not appear in any games.
+The Dynamo would make a run to MLS Cup 2011, where Houston lost 1–0 to the Galaxy, however Robinson did not appear in any games.